This is a detailed breakdown of the traffic and income I was able to generate with this blog in it’s first year

 Now let me share with you some of these numbers in greater detail.
 Check out the screen grab below.

-As you can see above, overall traffic has been increasing very steadily.
+As you can see from the above image, overall traffic has been increasing very steadily.

 You can see the dip I was talking about in late December and early January.

-I also took a little while to get back into the swing of blogging just after the festive period.
+I also personally took a little while to get back into the swing of blogging and doing business just after the festive period.
 My motivation for writing was a bit low.

 In the above image, you will see that Facebook was the 3rd biggest traffic provider to my blog.